Giulia1719/Dissertation-exercises/OCTAVIUS survey/OCTAVIUS survey creation.md

 ![defaul images](./Images/default_images.png)

-These can be substituted with your images.
-As specified in the Requirements section, you can download them knowing the RA and DEC of your objects from the SDSS SkyServer website.
-For the example survey:
+Since your images are in a Cloud storage, you can just ignore them and put a double slash on each line:

 ![XAPA images example](./Images/XAPA_images_example.png)